DinoDx/NNcASpER/README.md

 # NNcASpER
+Development of a Deep Learning model for the classification of code smells based on structural metrics.
-Repository for the Software Dependability project
+Repository for the SwD and SE4AI exams.